Koku-Stacks/contracts/README.md

 ## Workflow

 It is adivisable to propose changes to this repository via Pull Requests.
-So, before starting to devise any changes, create a new branch from `master` with a descriptive name, usually referring to the task code (in JIRA) and to the author, e.g `luiz/KOKU-120`.
+So, before starting to devise any changes, create a new branch from `master` with a descriptive name.
 Once approved, merge the corresponding PR with `squash and merge`.
-If your PR branch gets out of sync with `master`, you can bring it back in sync by `rebase` and `push --force` (provided you are the only contributor on your branch).

 In order to create a new contract, go to the project root directory and issue the command `clarinet contract new <name>`, which creates a `<name>.clar` file in the `contracts` directory, as well as a `<name>_test.ts` file in the `tests` folder.
 Also, a new contract section regarding `<name>.clar` is added to `Clarinet.toml`.
 Be sure to provide a good test coverage to the newly created contract, otherwise move `<name>.clar` to the `draft` directory and edit its corresponding `Clarinet.toml` section accordingly.
 Once `<name>.clar` has good test coverage, move it back to `contracts` and perform the required changes in `Clarinet.toml`.